-On the statement of financial position, right-of-use assets have been included in property, plant and equipment and lease liabilities have been included in borrowings.
+On the statement of financial position, right-of-use assets have been included in property, plant and equipment.
+Leases are shown as a separate line item on the face of the financial statements.

 2.22 Government Grants

 Grants from the government are recognised as a receivable at their fair value when there is reasonable assurance that the grant will be received and the Group will comply with all the attached conditions.